cfoust/cy/docs/src/why-not-tmux.md

 # Why not tmux?

+{{story cast fluid-fuzzy}}

+> _`tmux` is just not weird enough._

 `cy` shares some basic similarities with `tmux`.
-For example, it runs as a daemon, so its state is preserved across sessions.
+For example, it runs as a daemon, so its state is preserved even if you disconnect.
 But for `cy` to be a compelling alternative, it has to do more than just mimic `tmux`'s functionality and be written in a fashionable systems programming language.

+I started writing `cy` because I felt like terminal multiplexers had stagnated.
+There have been some recent attempts to modernize the concept, but I didn't feel like they went far enough.

 `cy` improves on `tmux` in three main ways: